-Good lifestyle choices can help to lower your blood pressure, or keep it down.
+Good lifestyle choices can help lower your blood pressure or keep it down.
+These can include:

-● Weight: being in the right weight range means your heart doesn’t have to work so hard
+- Lose weight – being in the right weight range means your heart doesn’t have to work so hard.

-● Alcohol: alcohol has a direct effect on raising your blood pressure.
-Men and women should stay under 14 units a week
+- Drink less alcohol – alcohol has a direct effect on raising your blood pressure.

 How do you treat high blood pressure?

-Anyone diagnosed with high blood pressure may first be asked to make some of the lifestyle changes we’ve listed.
+If you’re diagnosed with high blood pressure, you may be asked to make lifestyle changes to see if they make a difference.

 However, if these don’t help, or your blood pressure is seriously high, you may need medication.
 There’s a wide variety available and your doctor will choose the right course for you.